sujavarghese/data-validator/README.rst

 Technologies used are Python3, pandas, numpy.

-Please note, one should keep a master Non-Conformance Rule sheet for each implementation.
-This document must be updated accordingly when code changes are applied.

 During integration, follow directory structure as recommended.
 Refer tests/example directory to see framework integration.
 - main.py # module name can be changed.
 Essentially this is where validation getters and runners sit.
 - validator